 If you have complaints or concerns about the quality of care, contact a patient advocate or administrator.
 You and your loved one also have the right to contact state licensing and regulation departments to address ethical concerns.

 It takes practice to share your thoughts and feelings about addiction and recovery.
 Discussing your role in your loved one’s relapse prevention plan can set the foundation for healthy boundaries.
 These boundaries can protect you, your relationship, and their long-term recovery.
-Call 800-926-9037 Who Answers? to speak to a treatment specialist about rehab options.
+Call (800) 662-HELP (4357) to speak to a treatment specialist about rehab options.

 4. Promote Choices and Foster Boundaries